eugenesvk/bypass-paywalls-chrome-clean/README.md

 Add your own custom site (also for testing).
 Check 'Options'-link in popup-menu and go to custom sites.
 By default sites' cookies are removed after page loads (to bypass article limit).
-Also you can enable Googlebot user-agent or disable Javascript for (sub)domain(s).
+Also you can enable Googlebot user-agent or disable Javascript for (sub)domain(s)/external sources.

 ### Troubleshooting
 * This add-on works best alongside [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).